angyanmark/MovieNight/README.md

 </p>

 ## About
 In Movie Night you can browse among the popular films, tv shows and people.
-You are also able to see the movies that now playing in theatres or tv shows that are airing today.
-You can search movies and shows by keyword or genre, and sort the results.
+You are also able to see the movies that are now playing in theatres or tv shows that are airing today.
+You can search any movie and show by keyword or genre, and sort the results.
+There are many more functions and features.

 ## API
 Movie Night is using [The TMDb API](https://www.themoviedb.org/documentation/api).